pinpoint-apm/pinpoint-c-agent/DOC/PHP/Readme.md

 > Try the aop example

-4. Goto PHP/pinpoint_php_example (If you use PHP5,Goto PHP5/pinpoint_php_example)
+4. Goto Example/PHP (If you use PHP5, goto Example/PHP5)
    1. Download composer.phar.
 [How to Use Composer?](https://getcomposer.org/doc/00-intro.md)
    2. php composer.phar install
-   3. Set $PWD/app/ as your web site root path # namely, set the path of nginx to the collector-agent path in configuration file conf/nginx.conf.
+   3. Set $PWD/app/ as your web site root path

-### TODO
+## TODO

 ## 2 Changes